wwiras/bcgossip-grpc/cnsim/README.md

 ```
 From here, save the result to a *.csv file and store it in a google drive for data analysis (in Step 7).

-#### Step 7: Data Analysis
+#### Step 7: Data Analysis and Virtualization
 Open new Google Colab and point it to the google drive where all the *.csv files have been saved (from Step 6).
 Execute
 data cleaning, analysis and virtualization here.
-All steps for data analysis are shown in this link.
+All steps for data analysis and virtualization are shown in this link.